 Xavier exhorts its students to be more open to spiritual growth and to understand the values of Jesuit Education.
 Programs such as the First Year Formation Program (FFP) and Religious Studies include community exposures to supplement classroom discussions.
-Other formation units include the Campus Ministries, which provides students and faculty with retreats and recollections; the Kristohanong Katilingban sa Pagpakabana -Social Involvement Office (KKP-SIO), which encourages social involvement and advocacy; and the Office of Student Affairs, which takes care of the students’ leadership formation.
+Other formation units include the Campus Ministries, which provides students and faculty with retreats and recollections; the Service Learning Program, which encourages social involvement and advocacy; and the Office of Student Affairs, which takes care of the students’ leadership formation and activities.

 In December 2011, when news of the devastation of Typhoon Sendong broke out, Xavier University responded by launching Operation: Tabang Sendong to give relief to those who were affected by the flash flood.
 Xavier mobilized an average of 1,500 volunteers per day and served nearly 40,000 families needing aid.
 Xavier also offered five hectares of its property in the uptown village of Lumbia to serve as resettlement and relocation area for the typhoon survivors.
-The resettlement site called Xavier Ecoville is envisioned to be a community of responsible citizens who care for one another, for Cagayan de Oro and for the environment.
-Xavier Ecoville was blessed in 2013 in an event called “Hope Festival.”
-All throughout the experience of Sendong, XU faculty, staff, students and alumni showed their hearts of cura personalis.
+The resettlement site called Xavier Ecoville was aimed at building a community of responsible citizens who care for one another, for Cagayan de Oro, and for the environment.
+Xavier Ecoville was officially blessed in 2013 in an event called “Hope Festival.”
+All throughout the experience of Sendong, the faculty & staff, students, and alumni showed their hearts of cura personalis.

 Xavier University - Ateneo de Cagayan is thus a product of a rich history.
-But more importantly, it is a product of an encompassing commitment to address the needs of the Church, the global community and the Filipino people.
-In the minds perhaps of all those who contribute to Xavier’s present standing is Ignatius’ vision; and in their hearts, Francis Xavier’s burning desire to spread the good.
+But more importantly, it is a product of an encompassing commitment to address the needs of the Church, the global community, and the Filipino people.
+In the minds of all those who contribute to Xavier’s present standing is Ignatius’ vision and in their hearts, Francis Xavier’s burning desire to spread the good.

-Presently, Xavier operates on five campuses: the Agriculture extension, the new campus of the Center for Integrated Technologies in Manresa, the High School and Grade School Annex in Pueblo de Oro, the Grade School campus in Macasandig, and the main tertiary campus on Corrales Avenue.
+Xavier operates on five campuses: (1) the Agriculture extension called Manresa Farm Complex, (2) the Jose Alvarez Technology Complex of the Center for Integrated Technologies, (3) the High School and Grade School Annex in Pueblo de Oro, (4) the Grade School campus in Macasandig, and (5) the main Tertiary campus on Corrales Avenue.

-Xavier University also continues to further its thrusts of better administration, stronger formation and greater societal engagement.
-Each unit and department has been clustered into either Academic, Mission and Ministry, Research and Social Outreach or Basic and Technical Education to address the growing scale and complexity of the operations of the University.
+Xavier University also continues to further its thrusts of better administration, stronger formation, and greater societal engagement.
+The units and departments have been clustered into (1) Academic, (2) Mission and Ministry, (3) Administration, (4) Social Development, and (5) Research to address the growing scale and complexity of the operations of the University.

-As Xavier prepares for the 2015 ASEAN Economic Integration, it envisions being a leading ASEAN university engaged in teaching, formation, and research and social outreach, promoting the pursuit of knowledge and truth, dialogue with religions and cultures, and care for the environment and creation.
+True to its vision, Xavier Ateneo has earned a spot among top performing universities in Asia in the 2016 QS University Ranking (Asia).
+Xavier Ateneo remains engaged in teaching, formation, research, and social development that promote the pursuit of knowledge and truth, dialogue with religions and cultures, and care for the environment and creation.